Currency:

 109

-Creating a website is much easier than getting it to the point where we get a high percentage of conversions.
+Creating a website is much easier than bringing it to a state where we get a high percentage of conversions.

-This requires a lot of testing and, above all, expertise in issues such as user experience and user interface.
+It requires a lot of testing and, above all, experience in matters such as user experience and user interface.

-However, there are standard mistakes that we make and don't even realize how much they affect this ill-fated transformation.
+However, there are standard mistakes that we make and do not even realize how much they affect this ill-fated transformation.

 1. Navigation on your site is not intuitive

 This is an extremely important element of any website.
-Annoying users by not having an intuitive menu is basically the nail in the conversion coffin.
+Annoying users with the lack of an intuitive menu is essentially the nail in the conversion coffin.

-Believe me, searching for specific information by wandering through the maze of links and broken links is impossible.
-A user would rather shut down your site in anger because they can't find anything than decide to contact you via email, for example.
+Believe me, it is impossible to search for specific information while wandering through the labyrinth of links and broken links.
+A user would rather shut down your site in anger because they can't find anything than decide, for example, to contact you via email.

-Bad site navigation is not only harmful to the user, but also to search engines, which can downgrade your site for this.
+Poor site navigation is not only harmful to the user, but also to search engines, which can lower your site's ranking for it.

-The golden rule of site navigation is to put yourself in the client's shoes, as if you were visiting your site for the first time.
-If you have doubts about its intuitiveness, then it is worth conducting a UX /UI audit, which will show all its shortcomings.
+The golden rule of site navigation is to put yourself in the place of the client, as if you were visiting your site for the first time.
+If you have doubts about its intuitiveness, then it is worth doing a UX / UI audit, which will show all its shortcomings.

-Many users, faced with these pop-ups, automatically close them and don't even want to read what they say.
+Many users, faced with such pop-up windows, automatically close them and do not even want to read what is written in them.

-Now you can tell that these pop-ups appear on almost all websites.
-However, they are chosen appropriately and usually pop up in a specific context, not a second after entering the page.
+Now you can say that these pop-ups appear on almost all sites.
+However, they are chosen appropriately and usually pop up in a specific context, and not a second after entering the page.

-What's more, these pop-ups store a cookie that lasts for a month or more, so the user can be sure that the next time the pop-up doesn't annoy them too soon.
+What's more, these pop-ups store a cookie that lasts for a month or more, and the user will be sure that next time the pop-up won't annoy them too soon.

-If these intrusive pop-ups annoy you, why put them on your site?
+If you are annoyed by such intrusive pop-ups, why put them on your site?

 3. Lack of basic signs that your site is safe and authentic

-Your customers aren't stupid and won't trust just anyone.
-If the browser "screams" that the site is not secure, trust me, many potential customers will simply leave.
+Your customers are not stupid and will not trust just anyone.
+If the browser "screams" that the site is not safe, believe me, many potential customers will simply leave.

-This is why SSL Is a certificate so important these days, even if you don't store sensitive data or sell products?
+Is that why an SSL certificate is so important these days, even if you don't store sensitive data or sell products?

 Many sites implement HTTPS for peace of mind.